Click here to read the Special Report from William Critchley.

 Working in publishing is stimulating and rewarding but you need to acquire the right skills.
 Freelancing can offer you the opportunity, after training, to be sent proofs (typescripts of books) either by post, direct from the publishing house to your home address or online through the Internet.

 This skill can pay you around £22-24 an hour, and more for copy-editing.
 Rates do vary between publishers and when starting out you may be fortunate to get £17 or £18 per hour.
 If you find two or three publishers to send you work you’ll be kept busy all the time, and enjoy the freedom of earning extra income from home.
 Competition can make it tough to get started, however, but Learn Freelancing gives you the best possible start.

 The Pocket Book of Proofreading contains 262 pages filled with tips and essential information - knowledge at your fingertips.
 The book cover is glossy laminated so it will last longer as your reference book.

 Learn Freelancing is also the only course provider offering an instant PDF download of a proven course with all the proofreading marks in the correct colours, making the course exceptional value for money.
 There's no need to spend hundreds of pounds on the old, 'laggard' courses to learn this skill.
 Distance learning has never been better - with Learn Freelancing!

-Save money in October too, with the autumn discount on the Download Version, saving £24.90 on the full cost of the Learn Freelancing Course!
+Save money in December too, with the extra discount on the Download Version, saving £24.90 on the full cost of the Learn Freelancing Course!
 (You can also pay with PayPal.)
 The course provides much more practice!
 And you can follow your own progress.

 To order your course (the Download Version) with the discount, when you have finished reading the book and completed the exercises in it, please click here.
 NB: You have to read the book first to learn 'the nuts and bolts', so to speak, so start with this first, and decide on taking the course later.